Luos-io/Documentation/src/pages/tools/boot.md

 - STM32 F0 / F4 / G4 / L4 families
 - Microchip ATSAMD21J18

 Several projects for each of these targets can be found in this repository: [https://github.com/ncros3/Luos_bootloader.git](https://github.com/ncros3/Luos_bootloader.git).
-You can clone this repository and use the projects for your application, or use them as examples to build your own bootloader for your specific target.
+You can clone this repository and use the projects for your application or use them as examples to build your own bootloader for your specific target.

 > **Note:** Examples are available for several IDEs: L4 / F4 / F0 use platformIO, G4 uses SW4STM32 (an Eclipse-based IDE) and SAMD21 uses MPLAB.